Data Flow Diagrams

 A context diagram for an order management system

 You will notice several things about this diagram.
 An external entity (in this case "Customer") is shown as an ellipse, appropriately labelled.
 An external entity is either a source of data entering the system, or a destination for data leaving the system, or (more often than not) both.
 The system itself is simply shown as a rectangular box with a suitable name.
 A data flow is represented by a line, suitably labelled, with an arrow at one end (or in some cases both ends) showing in which direction the data is flowing.
 The Customer external entity is duplicated on the diagram for the sake of clarity, to avoid too many data flows close together.
 The diagonal line in the top left corner of the Customer external entity symbol is to indicate that more than one instance of this entity appears on the diagram.
-The last thing of note is the representation of a resource flow ("Goods"), which is shown as a line with a double-headed arrow.
+The last thing of note is the representation of a resource flow ("Goods"), which is shown as a line with an outline arrow-head (or sometimes a double-headed arrow) as opposed to a solid arrowhead.
 The context diagram serves to define the system boundary.
 Any entity with which the system interacts, but which is not a part of the system itself, is an external entity.

 Before doing too much work on a set of data flow diagrams, it is worth drawing up a list of the external entities providing inputs to or receiving outputs from the system, and identifying those inputs and outputs.
 In addition, it would be useful to identify all of the high-level business activities included within the system boundary, and relate these activities to specific inputs and outputs.
 The sort of questions to be asked include questions such as "Who does what, when, where and how?" and "What data do each of these people need to carry out their tasks?".